 Schools must spend the additional funding on improving their provision of PE and sport, but they will have the freedom to choose how they do this.

-We have recently achieved the School Games Gold Mark Award for the 2017/18 academic year.
+We have recently achieved the School Games Gold Mark Award for the 2018/19 academic year, the second year running!

 The School Games Mark is a Government led award scheme launched in 2012, facilitated by the Youth Sport Trust to reward schools for their commitment to the development of competition across their school and into the community, and we are delighted to have been recognised for our success.

 Xcite Sports & Fitness

 We are delighted to be working with Xcite Sports & Fitness this coming year to support us in delivering our unique P.E. and Sport programme.
 The programme is made up of a number of broad, varied elements which combine to provide enriching experiences and opportunities for our pupils:

 P.E. specialists working with teachers and support staff – during curriculum lessons, specialists in Physical Education from Xcite Sports & Fitness will work alongside our staff to provide them with advice, new ideas and support to ensure high quality teaching in all P.E. lessons.

 Weekly extracurricular clubs/activities – lunchtime and after school clubs will be offered throughout the year providing further opportunities for our pupils to participate in sport.
 Through the Kids2Clubs survey, each pupil will have the chance to give their opinion on what sports and activities they would like to see offered in these clubs.